2.5 Ambitious Projects

 The great threats and opportunities were presented by liberalization for it set the company free but at the same time exposed it to competition.
 Therefore, Ratan Tata streamlined operations by focusing on telecoms, steel, information technology, power, motor vehicles, and hotels by increasing the shareholding in such industries.
 The next strategy was to embrace globalization through foreign acquisitions, such as the 2007 acquisition of Corus for $12.1 billion, Tetley Group takeover by Tata Tea for $450m as well as investments in Jaguar Land Rover for a sum of $2.3 …show more content…

+An evaluation of alternatives would be crucial for the company’s growth and expansion strategies.
 The management can thus apply a Balanced Scorecard to ascertain its financial, customer objectives with regard to the internal business processes.
 The company should also establish learning and growth indicators and establish performance measures for its strategic framework.
 Another criteria of evaluation, Tata Group can use is the key performance indicators, KPIs to determine its internal competencies and capabilities.